 Morris Bart Can Protect Your Right to Receive Compensation

-The Birmingham car accident lawyers at the Morris Bart law firm are ready to stand by your side.
-Our attorneys can negotiate with the insurer on your behalf.
-However, if they are not willing to provide a fair settlement, we will not shy away from defending your rights in court.
+The Birmingham car accident lawyers at Morris Bart law firm are ready to stand by your side.
+Our attorneys can negotiate with the insurer on your behalf and take the defendant to court if a fair settlement isn’t offered.

 Contact us today for a free consultation.
-Our law firm operates on a contingency-fee-basis, meaning you do not need to pay upfront to retain our services.
-Instead, we only receive a payment if you secure a negotiated settlement or court award.
+Our law firm operates on a contingency-fee basis, meaning you do not need to pay upfront to retain our services.
+Instead, we’ll take a portion of your settlement or court-awarded payment.
+Call us today.

 Questions?Call (205) 380-4158